mvamarnath/ClawSight/README.md

   ---

-  * **Since we were not able to upload files larger than 100MB to github, we have provided the drive links for each.
+  * ""Since we were not able to upload files larger than 100MB to github, we have provided the drive links for each.""